even13/workshops/week-1/debugging_fizzbuzz/README.md

 # Debugging in Ruby

-There are two exercises in this workshop, each exercise is program that has a number of bugs.
+There are two exercises in this workshop, each exercise is a program that has a number of bugs.
 You have to find them, and fix them.
 You have to do this as systematically as possible:

 - Tighten the loop (find the exact line the bug is coming from)